stefanvstein/stonehorse.candy/README.md

 # Stonehorse.candy, simpler java

-Candy is a collection of java functions intended to simplify code structure.
-It introduce tail calls using a trampoline and functions for reversing functional composition.
-There is a Iterable library for composition of lazy iterators.
+Candy is a collection of java functions intended to simplify code structure, reducing the need of variables.
+It introduce tail calls using a trampoline, functions for composition of lazy iterables and functions for reversing functional composition.
 It is supposed to be simple, rather than easy, to use.
 It relies on Java 8 and the lambda expresion.

 It is very early, and interface may still change